Rachel Bernstein, Executive Director

 Courtney Young, Manager

 Courtney Young is a graduate of the Tyler School of Art in Philadelphia, where she studied art history, photography, and fibers arts.
 She lends her arts and administration expertise to managing the gallery store, facilitating our 11 annual exhibitions, and keeping our data systems and budget reporting on track.
 She is continually inspired by the range, depth, and creativity of work produced by the Northeast Ohio artists represented at Heights Arts.

-Genevieve Schwartz, Assistant Manager
+Genevieve Schwartz, Program Manager

 In eighth grade, Genevieve Schwartz decided that when she grew up, she would move to Cleveland Heights.
 After graduating from Kent State University with a degree in Metals and Jewelry, she set out to realize her dream of being part of the community that remains a daily inspiration.